irsbugs/cmrt/Who can Log in V2.md

 Ventraip provide a Webmail service.
 This is used by CMRT officials to receive emails sent to the account they are responsible for operating.
 These include:

-* President CMRT - president@cmrailtrail.org.au - Currently: Janice and Geoff
+* President CMRT - president@cmrailtrail.org.au - Currently: Janice.
 * Vice President CMRT - vicepresident@cmrailtrail.org.au - Currently Geoff
 * Treasurer CMRT - treasurer@cmrailtrail.org.au - Currently: Des
 * Secretary CMRT - secretary@cmrailtrail.org.au - Currently: Maureen.